-After an assessment of the nature of the problem or potential problem, the applicable Staff Oversight Committee should then make a determination as to the appropriate course of action at the meeting after notification.
+After an assessment of the nature of the problem or potential problem, the applicable Staff Oversight Committee will decide the appropriate course of action at the meeting after notification.
 Possible responses include, but are not limited to, these:

 - no action,

 - placement on a Watch List,

 - immediate Staff meetings with the manager,

 - formal interview of the manager,

 - initiation of a Comprehensive Review, or

 - termination.